tomitribe/wss-secured-websocket/README.md

 # wss-secured-websocket
-Websockect project using SSL and basic authentication
+Websocket project using SSL and basic authentication